 We use individual differences as a method to explore the connection between different visual traits: correlated differences may imply shared neural resources.
 In collaboration with John Mollon at the University of Cambridge, we study the genetic determinants of individual differences in basic and more complex visual traits, including stereopsis, motion, contrast sensitivity, colour vision and face perception.
-In collaboration with Jamie Ward, we are using individual differences as a method for investigating perceptual priors, sensory sensitivity and visual change detection.

 Colour vision and natural scene statistics

 In collaboration with Anna Franklin and as part of her ERC-funded project COLOURMIND, we are investigating how colour vision becomes tuned ontogentically and developmentally to natural scene statistics.
 We are using fMRI, EEG, cross cultural studies, developmental studies and virtual reality to learn about the scope and nature of calibrative processes in colour perception.

 PhD student Lucy Somers is investigating the effect of EnChroma filters on anomalous colour vision, and using SSVEP to investigate the possibility of postreceptoral compensation in anomalous trichromacy, developing work started in collaboration with Alexandra Boehm (UC Berkeley) and Donald MacLeod (UC San Diego).

 Postgraduate student Simon Saryazdi is investigating visual snow syndrome and hallucinogen-perception-persisting disorder (HPPD), aiming investigate its mechanisms and to develop a symptom severity scale.

 Funded by Fight for Sight, we are developing measures of visual performance for patients with low vision that target visual abilities that are important for daily living.
 Patients will make visual judgements and decisions in a realistic simulated environment, presented using an Oculus Rift.